Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 I did see in a Japan travel forum a visitor complaining they didn’t want to go outside their hotel and explore the city as they felt much too cold.
 You don’t want this to be you.

 As with most cold destinations, in Japan you’ll need to layer up.
-It can get quite warm indoors with the heating, and then you’ll need to remove a layer to cool off.
+It can get quite warm indoors with the heating, and then you’ll need to remove an outer layer to cool off.

 What to wear during winter in japan